Kedaar-NR/TradeForm/README.md

 ---

-**Built with ❤️ for engineers who want to focus on innovation, not spreadsheets.**
+**Built with love for engineers who want to focus on innovation, not spreadsheets.**

 *TradeForm: Because your time is better spent designing the future, not wrestling with datasheets.*